Djibouti xeric shrublands: Climate

 The climate is very hot and dry.
 Mean annual rainfall varies from less than 100 mm close to the coast to around 200 mm further inland.
-Mean minimum temperatures range from 21° to 24°C, and mean maximum temperature is around 30°C. Most of the people have to build their houses with clay to keep the hot outside and the cold outside.
+Mean minimum temperatures range from 21° to 24 °C, and mean maximum temperature is around 30 °C. Most of the people have to build their houses with clay to keep the hot outside and the cold outside.

 Flora

 The predominant vegetation dry shrub steppe and grassland.
 Vachellia tortilis, Vachellia nubica, and Balanites aegyptiaca grow as scattered trees or shrubs on the sandy plains.
 Senegalia mellifera and Rhigozum somalense grow as shrubs or small trees on basaltic lava fields.
 The palm Hyphaene thebaica grows along seasonal watercourses (wadis) and depressions with year-round groundwater.
 The endangered Bankoualé palm (Livistona carinensis) grows in three wadi systems in the Goda Mountains of Djibouti between 165 and 970 meters elevation.
 Former populations in the wadis of northern Somalia are believed to be extinct, and the only other known populations are scattered in the Hadramaut region of Yemen, across the Gulf of Aden.
 The endangered Gabal Elba dragon tree (Dracaena ombet) is found in the ecoregion's mountains above 1000 meters elevation.

 Mangroves occur along the coast, in muddy wadi mouths and inlets.

 The plant life of the region needs more study, which has been hampered by long-term political strife in the region.
 Due largely to political instability in the region over the last 30 years, many elements of the fauna and flora remain poorly known.
-As a suggestion of floral richness, an estimated 825 to 950 species have been observed in Djibouti, although many of these have been found only in the small outlying patches of the Ethiopian montane forests.
+As a suggestion of floral richness, an estimated 825 to 950 species have been observed in Djibouti, although many of these have been found only in the small outlying patches of the Ethiopian montane grasslands and woodlands.
 These outliers are part of the Day Forest and Mabla Mountains above 1,100 m in Djibouti.